By Post FIS, 1 Reading Lane, E8 1GQ

 Bullying is the repetitive, intentional hurting of one person or a group by another person or group, where the relationship involves an imbalance of power.

-Bullying can happen face-to-face or through cyberspace, and comes in many different forms:
+Bullying can happen face-to-face or online, and comes in many different forms:

 Verbal: Name calling, persistent teasing, mocking, taunting and threats.